 Support for Your Decisions

-You meet individually with our team of doctors, nurses, and staff to discuss your bloodless medical and surgical options.
+You meet one-on-one with our doctors, nurses, and staff to discuss your medical and surgical treatment options.
 We help you choose an approach that's right for you.

-Our experts use a variety of techniques to eliminate the need for blood transfusion.
+Our experts use a variety of blood conservation techniques to reduce or eliminate the need for a blood transfusion.
 They include:

 - Argon beam, which coagulates blood at the bleeding site during surgery

-- Cell saver, which cleans and recirculates your own blood continually during surgery
+- Cell saver, which cleans and returns your own blood cells continually during surgery

 - Electro-cauterization, which uses heat to stop vessels from bleeding